Thursday, October 22, 2009

 Lorde also says — and I underlined and starred this — that we women can “train ourselves to respect our feelings and to transpose them into a language so they can be shared,” and that is the heart of what I try to do, I think.
 It is the heart of what I was trying to say all along…and it is with the writing and my ability to write and my allowing myself to write that the heavy stuff “[loses its] control over [me]” — so to borrow my grandmother’s language, by the time I get to the poem, it serves as a method for “rebuking” the emotions that could consume me.
 So, poetry is not a luxury, but a process for dealing.

-When I was younger I wanted to be an archaeologist.
+When I was younger I wanted to be an archeologist.
 I wanted to go around with my brushes and shovels and dig up ruins and study what people before me left behind.
-After I decided that that was too much science, I moved to wanting to study history, to piece together stories based on fragments of information, to be an archaeologist of stories.
-Part of understanding the study of history, and working, too, as an archaeologist, is that one takes pieces and pieces and creates whole epics . . . and somehow, the gone keep on living.
+After I decided that that was too much science, I moved to wanting to study history – to piece together stories based on fragments of information – to be an archeologist of stories.
+Part of understanding the study of history, and working, too, as an archeologist, is that one takes pieces and pieces and creates whole epics…and somehow, the gone keep on living.

 My writing is an attempt at fossilizing my family’s history.
 We are not big on oral history.
 In truth, the grandmother that died was big on storytelling, but I was not big on listening then, so much of my writing, my attempt at preserving is also a fabrication, a filling-in.
 Much like what paleontologists do to create a fully rendered dinosaur skeleton from a few bones found.